William Terriss: Murder

 On 16 December 1897, as he was entering the Adelphi Theatre through the stage door in Maiden Lane to prepare for the evening's performance of Secret Service, 50-year-old Terriss was stabbed to death by a deranged and disgruntled actor, Richard Archer Prince.
 Terriss had helped the struggling younger actor to find work in various productions that he had a hand in.
 However, Prince had, over the years, increasingly abused alcohol and become mentally unstable.
 During the run of The Harbour Lights, in which Prince had a minor role, Terriss took offence to something that Prince said about him and had Prince dismissed.
 Terriss, however, sent small sums of money to Prince via the Actors' Benevolent Fund, and continued to try to find him acting work.
 By the end of 1897, Prince was destitute and desperate for work, but he had become unemployable.

 On 13 December 1897 Prince was forcibly ejected from the foyer of the Vaudeville Theatre, and he and Terriss were seen to argue the next night in Terriss's dressing room in the Adelphi Theatre.
 On the day of the murder Prince asked for money at the Fund's office, but was told that his request could not be considered that day.
 He then apparently crossed the street and waited for Terriss, concealed in a doorway near the Adelphi's stage door.

 The murder became a sensation in the London press.
 At the trial Prince was found guilty but insane and sent to Broadmoor Criminal Lunatic Asylum, where he died in 1937.
 His relatively mild sentence was met with anger by the theatrical community, and Sir Henry Irving was later quoted as saying that "Terriss was an actor, so his murderer will not be executed."

 Memorials and references in popular culture

-Terriss is buried in Brompton Cemetery, London.
-A lifeboat house was built in 1898 on Eastbourne seafront in his memory.
-It still stands there with a memorial plaque.
+Terriss was buried in Brompton Cemetery, London on 21 December.
+A lifeboat house was built in 1898 on Eastbourne seafront in his memory and bears a memorial plaque.
 There is also a plaque on the wall by the stage door of the Adelphi Theatre recording his murder.
 The Terriss Theatre in Rotherhithe, built in 1899, was named after him.
 It became the Rotherhithe Hippodrome in 1907 but was demolished in 1955; the site is now the Rotherhithe Free Church.

 A portrait of Terriss hangs in the stairwell of Denville Hall, the home for retired Actors and Actresses in Northwood, London, England.
 The home is run by The Actors' Charitable Trust.
 Henry Irving was the first President of the organisation until his death in 1905.